MicrosoftDocs/CommunityToolkit/docs/maui/markup/markup.md

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

-Just as with XAML, C# Markup enables a clean separation between UI markup and UI logic.
-This can be achieved by separating UI markup and UI logic into distinct partial class files.
-For example, for a login page the UI markup would be in a file named `LoginPage.cs`, while the UI logic would be in a file named `LoginPage.logic.cs`.
+Just as with XAML, C# Markup enables a clean separation between UI (View)) and Business Logic (View Model).

 C# Markup is available on all platforms supported by .NET MAUI.